seamusdemora/PiFormulae/UsefulShellTricks.md

 ### String manipulation with bash:

 It's often useful to manipulate string variables in bash.
 These websites have some examples: [website 1](https://www.tutorialkart.com/bash-shell-scripting/bash-string-manipulation-examples/); [website 2](https://www.thegeekstuff.com/2010/07/bash-string-manipulation/).
+The [Wooledge Wiki](https://mywiki.wooledge.org/BashFAQ/100#How_do_I_do_string_manipulations_in_bash.3F) is a bit more advanced, and a trove of string manipulation methods available in `bash`.
+[Section 10.1 of the Advanced Bash-Scripting Guide](https://tldp.org/LDP/abs/html/string-manipulation.html) is another comprehensive source of information on string manipulation.
 For example:

 ```bash
 $ str1="for everything there is a "